omni/tokenbridge/oracle/README.md

 # POA TokenBridge / Oracle
-Oracle responsible for listening to bridge related events and authorizing asset transfers.
+An oracle responsible for listening to bridge related events and authorizing asset transfers.

 ## Overview
 Please refer to the [POA TokenBridge](../README.md) overview first of all.

-The Oracle is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
+The oracle is deployed on specified validator nodes (only nodes whose private keys correspond to addresses specified in the smart contracts) in the network.
 It connects to two chains via a Remote Procedure Call (RPC) and is responsible for:
 - listening to events related to bridge contracts
 - sending transactions to authorize asset transfers